 Recipes and their analysis

 Some recipes were prepared for fourteen dishes selected by indigenous women from the community.
 The women were volunteers with ample experience and knowledge of the subject.
 The frequency of consumption was considered, as well as the importance from the cultural perspective of the Yaqui.
-The wheat and corn used came from the same harvests in the Yaqui Valley area; the rest of the ingredients were acquired in local stores (Vícam, Sonora), or were collected from the place where they grow wild (purslane, igualamas, sayas).
+The wheat and corn used came from the same harvests in the Yaqui Valley area; the rest of the ingredients were acquired in local stores (Vícam, Sonora), or were collected from the place where they grow wild (purslane, igualamas, and sayas).

 All the dishes were prepared traditionally at home and the usual utensils were used, such as clay pots, pewter pots, wooden spoons, and the adobe stove with mesquite firewood.
 During preparation, all the ingredients of each recipe were weighed.
 Food composition was studied using official methods.
 The energy content was calculated by applying the following metabolizable energy values: fat 37 kJ/g, protein 17 kJ/g, and carbohydrates 16 kJ/g.
-To express the results in kcal, it was taken into account that 4,184 kJ are equivalent to 1 kcal.
+To express the results in kcal, it was taken into account that 4,184 kJ is equivalent to 1 kcal.
 The sodium (Na), potassium (K), calcium (Ca), and iron (Fe) contents were also measured by atomic absorption spectrometry.

 Most of these preparations are combinations of legumes and cereals, which is typical of the agricultural zone inhabited by the Yaquis, which, as is well known, complements their amino acid composition.
 Two dishes, guacabaque and meat with chili and potatoes combine ingredients of animal and vegetable origin and provide 344 and 168 kcal/100 g, respectively.